TheDuriel/TheDuriel.github.io/source/content/Godot/You don't need a timer node.md

 At 100ms this is almost irrelevant.
 But there are scenarios in games in which this comes up.
 Propose you have a character that attacks 2.5 times a second.
 And a game that runs at a tick rate of 30.
 That means you need to sync 2.5 times, with time steps of 33.33.
 Suffice to say, Neither 1, nor 2.5, cleanly divides by 0.033.

 This btw is why in the video game Arknights, the character Thorns, will attack less times in total at higher game speeds.
 Since the game simply increases the delta for each tick, rather than simulating additional ticks. **Playing at higher speeds results in more ticks being missed.** And thus auto deploy can fail, due to the significant loss in DPS.

+Changelog:
+1. Updated the code example with tested code.